 Identification of Exposure

-- Work areas such as supply cabinets and designated work stations or rooms
+- work areas such as supply cabinets and designated work stations or rooms

-- Work tools and equipment
+- work tools and equipment, and

-- Common areas such as break rooms and tables, vending machines, and sanitary facilities
+- common areas such as break rooms and tables, vending machines, and sanitary facilities.

 Notification and Quarantine Requirements